 - Accommodation in 4 and 5 star hotels with breakfast daily (B)

 - Meals as per itinerary (L=Lunch, D=Dinner); juices, soft drinks and local beer with meals

 - Transfers on arrival and departure if travelling on included flights

 - Comprehensive sightseeing including entrance fees as per itinerary

 - Gratuities for local guides and drivers

 Tour price does not include

-- Overnight accommodation in transit in Singapore (if flights are not booked through Renaissance Tours)
+- Overnight accommodation in transit in Singapore (if not booked on included Economy class flights)

 - Transfers on arrival / departure if not travelling on suggested flights

 - Items of a personal nature, including telephone, laundry etc.